 About Endangered Species Journalist Craig Kasnoff

-In 2019 Craig Kasnoff is in his final year of the ‘Master’s in Learning Design and Technologies‘ program at Arizona State University (ASU).
+In May 2020, Craig Kasnoff completed the ‘Master’s in Learning Design and Technologies‘ program at Arizona State University (ASU).
 Craig plans to use the skills and knowledge acquired in this program to build Environmental Education Learning Units for his Bagheera Endangered Species Education website as well as for his other endangered species education websites such as Tigers in Crisis and Endangered Earth.

 Craig has been involved in media and conservation for over 40 years.
+He has been involved in endangered species issues for over 20 years.
 As a writer his work has appeared in The Christian Science Monitor, The Seattle Times, and other regional and national publications.
 His early investigative environmental writing was recognized by the Society of Professional Journalists and the Fund for Investigative Journalism.

 In radio, he was the creator, and co-producer of the nationally syndicated radio show Rock and the Environment.
 For almost 10 years Rock and the Environment, syndicated by the Album Network, brought the voices of some of rock music’s top musicians to the environmental arena.

 Musicians such as Chris Cornell of Soundgarden, Eddie Vedder of Pearl Jam, Sting, members of REM, Jerry Cantrell of Alice in Chains, and Bob Weir of the Grateful Dead, have all been a part of Rock and the Environment.
 The roster of well-known artists is much longer than this.
 It was the leading radio show of its kind.

 In 1992, as part of Rock and the Environment, Craig produced the Rock and the Environment Benefit Concert at the Gorge at George in Washington state.
 It was headlined by Queensryche who was accompanied by seven other bands.
 The concert raised over $130,000 for local conservation organizations in the Seattle, WA area.